Manasvisingh/Cab-Booking-System/README.md

 Users can effortlessly book cabs by providing their email, source, and destination locations.
 Real-time Availability: The system provides real-time availability of cabs based on the user's location and destination.
 ### 2. Distance Calculation
-Utilizing advanced algorithms, the system calculates the shortest distance between locations, ensuring accurate fare calculation.
+Utilizing Dijkstra's algorithm, the system efficiently calculates the shortest distance between source and destination locations.
+This ensures accurate fare calculation for users.
-Optimized Routes: Users can choose from optimized routes to reach their destination faster and at lower costs.
 ### 3. Booking Management
 Customers have access to a comprehensive dashboard for managing bookings, viewing details, and confirming cab bookings.
 User Notifications: Users receive instant notifications regarding their booking status and cab availability.